 Demand the measurement of a boot from a doctor.
 Remind him about it every time.
 Let them write this dimension on a paper for BOTH feet (if the defect is on both sides) – both length and width.
 Show him the infographic showing HOW he should do it.

-If you are measuring your foot in person, do not add any “stock” to your foot.
+If you are measuring your foot in person, do not add any “reserve” to the foot.
 Measure its real length and width and guide yourself by choosing the size.

-If the feet have different sizes (unilateral defect for sure, but it happens that with a bilateral deformity this phenomenon also occurs), buy two different sizes of boot.
+If the feet have different sizes (unilateral defect for sure, but it happens that with a two-sided defect this phenomenon also occurs), buy two different sizes of boot.
 Each foot should be well held.

-Do not measure your foot in a plaster-cast and do not choose the size on this basis.
-If you are in doubt as to what to do in this situation, write to me.
+Do not measure your foot in a plaster cast and do not choose the size on this basis.
+If you are in doubt as to what to do in this situation, write to us.

 When the foot is on the border of size that will fit a boot in size e.g. 1, but also will fit a boot in size 2, it is better to take a smaller boot, even if it will be used less.